-The reason gravity and unification have been so elusive first begins with our incorrect assumption about space.
+Maybe the reason gravity and its unification have been so difficult and elusive is because our initial assumption about space is incorrect.
 It's not something.
 By definition, it doesn't exist.
-It's the nothingness between objects [15].
-So there's nothing there to curve (or to expand, or stretch, or cause light's redshift from stretching).
-Then we try to meld that nonexistent space with a nonexistent time into an inconceivable four-dimensional "spacetime" [16].
+It's the nothingness between objects [17].
+So there's nothing there to curve, or to expand, or stretch, or cause light's redshift from stretching.
+Then we try to meld that nonexistent space with a nonexistent time into an inconceivable four-dimensional "spacetime" [18].

 Time also does not exist.
-It's not an inherent property of the universe [17].
+It's not an inherent property of the universe [19].
 It's a concept we've created through our selection of objects with periodic motion, like the Earth's rotation and orbit or the natural frequency of cesium atoms of atomic clocks, that establishes a convention that we use as a reference.

-We then try to make that purely theoretical four-dimensional abstraction curve two-dimensionally as a nonexistent plane [18].
+We then try to make that purely theoretical, four-dimensional abstraction curve two-dimensionally as a nonexistent plane [20].
 A plane by definition doesn't exist either.
-Its two-dimensionality can only define a location that's planar [19].
+Its two-dimensionality can only define a location that's planar [21].

-Curvature is a property limited to one or two dimensions [20].
-In three dimensions, any change in a substance can only express as a variation in density [21].
-Conceptually, it cannot curve.
+Curvature is a property limited to one or two dimensions [22].
+In three dimensions, any change in a substance can only express as a variation in density [23].
+Conceptually, it's impossible for it to curve.

-Then we make that curving, two-dimensional, nonexistent plane of inconceivable, four-dimensional, nonexistent spacetime somehow dent underneath threedimensional massive bodies as if they were all affected by the pull of the gravity of a much more massive body positioned underneath them.
-The denting would somehow induce their attraction by somehow causing them to roll downhill toward one another despite not actually rolling or being uphill [22].
-If this were actually possible, it'd be a mechanical reaction, which act instantaneously [23].
+Then we make that curving, two-dimensional, nonexistent plane of inconceivable, four-dimensional, nonexistent spacetime somehow dent underneath three-dimensional massive bodies as if they were all affected by the pull of the gravity of a much more massive body positioned underneath them.
+The denting would somehow induce their attraction by somehow causing them to roll downhill toward one another despite not actually rolling or being uphill [24].
+If this were actually possible, it'd be a mechanical reaction, which act instantaneously [25].

-All of this conflicted nonsense is at odds with more unworkable dogma that has gravity propagated by a force similar to electromagnetism that somehow pulls bodies together, acting at the speed of light via waves [24].
-But at the same time, that attraction is also somehow mitigated by unobservable massless graviton particles that somehow exist physically without mass [25].
+All of this conflicted nonsense is at odds with more unworkable dogma that has gravity propagated by a force similar to electromagnetism that somehow pulls bodies together, acting at the speed of light via waves [26].
+But at the same time, that attraction is also somehow mitigated by unobservable massless graviton particles that somehow exist physically without mass [27].
 Which if they actually were particles, wouldn't be able to act at the speed of light either.
-They'd relativistically become infinite [26].
+They'd relativistically become infinite [28].